letsencrypt/website/content/en/docs/integration-guide.md

 # Central Validation Servers

 Related to the above two points, it may make sense, if you have a lot of frontends, to use a smaller subset of servers to manage issuance.
 This makes it easier to use redirects for http-01 validation, and provides a place to store certificates and keys durably.

-# Implement OCSP Stapling

-Many browsers will fetch OCSP from Let's Encrypt when they load your site.
-This is a [performance and privacy problem](https://blog.cloudflare.com/ocsp-stapling-how-cloudflare-just-made-ssl-30/).
-Ideally, connections to your site should not wait for a secondary connection to Let's Encrypt.
-Also, OCSP requests tell Let's Encrypt which sites people are visiting.
-We have a good privacy policy and do not record individually identifying details from OCSP requests, we'd rather not even receive the data in the first place.
-Additionally, we anticipate our bandwidth costs for serving OCSP every time a browser visits a Let's Encrypt site for the first time will be a big part of our infrastructure expense.

-By turning on OCSP Stapling, you can improve the performance of your website, provide better privacy protections for your users, and help Let's Encrypt efficiently serve as many people as possible.

 # Firewall Configuration